-It]he statement of any person, when that person is physically located outside the geographic boundaries of the United States, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States, subscribed and affirmed by that person to be true under the penalties of perjury, may be used in an action in lieu of and with the same force and effect as an affidavit.
+[t]he statement of any person, when that person is physically located outside the geographic boundaries of the United States, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States, subscribed and affirmed by that person to be true under the penalties of perjury, may be used in an action in lieu of and with the same force and effect as an affidavit.
 Such affirmation shall be in substantially the following form:

-I affirm this \\\ day of \\\\\, \\\, under the penalties of perjury under the laws of New York, which may include a fine or imprisonment, that I am physically located outside the geographic boundaries of the United States, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States, that the foregoing is true, and I understand that this document may be filed in an action or proceeding in a court of law.
+I affirm this day of , , under the penalties of perjury under the laws of New York, which may include a fine or imprisonment, that I am physically located outside the geographic boundaries of the United States, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States, that the foregoing is true, and I understand that this document may be filed in an action or proceeding in a court of law.

-(Signature)
+(Signature)4

-Thus, so as long as the person making a statement is outside the United States and accompanies the statement with the "magic words" provided by CPLR 2106(b), that statement can be used with the same effect as, and rather than, an affidavit in a court proceeding.

-It is not difficult to imagine how CPLR 2106(b) could drastically simplify the will execution process for any testator or testatrix executing a New York will in a foreign country.
+Thus, so as long as the person making a statement is outside the United States and accompanies the statement with the "magic words" provided by CPLR 2106(b), that statement can be used with the same effect as, and rather than, an affidavit in a court proceeding.5 any testator or testatrix executing a New York will in a foreign country.
 The self-proving "affirmation"-no longer an affidavit, because it will not be attested to by a notary public or analogous official-will be signed by the witnesses as usual, but will also include the affirmation language provided by CPLR 2106(b) and a signature line for each attesting witness.
 Later, when the will is offered for probate, the self-proving affirmation should have the "same force and effect as" a self-proving affidavit, helping establish the presumption of due execution without the hassle of having authenticated a foreign notary's seal or tracked down a consular officer.